smartpcr/reliablestore/docs/persistence-providers.md

 ReliableStore offers a flexible, provider-based persistence architecture that allows you to choose the optimal storage backend for your specific requirements.
 All providers implement the same interfaces, making it easy to switch between providers or use different providers for different entity types.

+## Latest Benchmark Analysis (July 2025)

+Based on extensive benchmarking across multiple payload sizes (10KB - 5MB), we have updated recommendations for persistence provider selection.

+### Executive Summary

+**FileSystem** is now the recommended persistence provider for applications with variable payload sizes.
+It offers the best balance of performance, scalability, and reliability across all tested scenarios.

+### TL;DR - Provider Selection

+✅ **Use FileSystem for:**
+- General purpose storage (RECOMMENDED)
+- Variable payload sizes (10KB - 5MB)
+- Cross-platform deployments
+- Best performance/reliability balance

+✅ **Use SQLite when:**
+- ACID transactions are required
+- Can accept 2x slower performance
+- Need SQL query capabilities

+⚠️ **Use ESENT only when:**
+- Windows-only deployment
+- Guaranteed small payloads (<100KB)
+- Can enforce payload size limits

+❌ **Avoid:**
+- ClusterRegistry (failed in benchmarks)
+- ESENT for large payloads (25-30s operations)
+- SQL Server (poorest performance)

+### Key Findings from Recent Benchmarks

+1. **ClusterRegistry Reliability Issues**
+   - Failed frequently under pressure (many NA results in benchmarks)
+   - Particularly unreliable with medium and large payloads
+   - GetAll operations frequently failed
+   - Not recommended for production use

+2. **ESENT Performance Degradation**
+   - Excellent for small payloads (competitive with FileSystem)
+   - Performance degrades exponentially with payload size
+   - Large payload performance is unacceptable (25-30 seconds for writes)
+   - Only viable for applications with consistently small payloads

+3. **FileSystem Consistency**
+   - Most consistent performer across all payload sizes
+   - Linear performance scaling with payload size
+   - Best choice for large payloads
+   - Good memory efficiency relative to performance

+4. **SQLite Stability**
+   - Consistent but slower than FileSystem
+   - About 2x slower for large payloads
+   - Better transactional guarantees than FileSystem
+   - Good alternative when ACID compliance is critical

 ## Available Providers

 ### 1. FileSystem Provider